 "We concluded that the claim 'it can actually help to reduce hair loss' had not been substantiated and was therefore misleading."

-In short, no. There is not enough clinically viable evidence to support caffeine shampoo alone as an effective hair loss treatment.
-But that's not to say it has no use when it comes to maintaining and supporting hair growth.
+There isn't enough clinically viable evidence to support caffeine shampoo alone as an effective hair loss treatment.
+But that's not to say that caffeine has no use when it comes to maintaining and supporting hair growth.

 It's worth noting that these studies are largely lab-based and would need more reviewing in a larger controlled clinical trial conducted with actual patients.